alex-manis/ddive_config_tool/README.md

   - **HTTP-Server**: A simple, zero-configuration command-line HTTP server for local development.
   - **GitHub Pages**: For hosting the static application.

+## Branding and Assets

+The user interface and branding elements are inspired by the Taboola brand book to ensure a familiar look and feel for the target users (Taboola Support Engineers).

+- **Logos**: The application uses the official logos for DeeperDive and Taboola.

 ## Project Structure

 The project is organized into the following main directories: